Coming Soon

 Who is Lorraine Lee?

-Lee would go on to be awarded the Ms. Rosa Parks History Makers Special Recognition Award, and she would go on to be the namesake of several other awards, such as the Chicanos Por La Causa Lorraine Lee Legacy Award and the University of Arizona College of Pharmacy Lorraine Lee Scholarship.
+Lee would go on to be awarded the Ms. Rosa Parks History Makers Special Recognition Award, and the National Council of La Raza Maclovio Barraza Leadership Award.
+She herself would go on to be the namesake of several other awards, such as the Chicanos Por La Causa Lorraine Lee Legacy Award and the University of Arizona College of Pharmacy Lorraine Lee Scholarship.
 Most notably, as a token of appreciation for her efforts, the city of Tucson would dedicate a canyon trail in her name, calling it the Lorraine Lee Hidden Canyon Trail.
 Furthermore, she would be recognized by the University of Arizona through her entry in the Women's Plaza of Honor.

 What is Spaces for Solidarity?